techuxwriter/UX-TW-IsD/z_3_create-your-branch.md

 To create your own branch, do the following (see example image below). **Please follow these protocols**.

-1. From the **master branch pull down menu button & field, enter:**
+1. From the **master branch pull-down menu button & field, enter:**

 * Your Name (can be your real name, first and/or last, or an alias)
 * Name of Your Branch